xysun/pychat/README.md

 jason@('127.0.0.1', 61935):hi

-><join> room2 # switch to a new room room2 welcomes: jason@('127.0.0.1', 61935) # you should see a "leaving message" in Client 1's window
+><join> room2 # switch to a new room room2 welcomes: jason@('127.0.0.1', 61935) # you should see a "leaving message" in Client1's window

 ><list>
 Listing current rooms...
 room1: 1 player(s)
 room2: 1 player(s)

->hi # client 1 will no longer see this
+>hi # Client1 will no longer see this

 ><quit>
 Bye